BanklessDAO/bounty-board/README.md

 ### Setting Up the Discord Webhook
 The `DISCORD_BOUNTY_BOARD_WEBHOOK` is not required to start the app, but can be fetched from a member of the bounty board development team.
 Add it to your `.env.local` file once you have it.

+# Usage - Jest Test Suite:

+## What is Jest?
+Jest is a JavaScript code test runner.
+It's a JavaScript library for creating, running, and structuring tests.

+## So why do we run tests?
+We run tests to ensure that our app works as expected for our end users.

+## Test Commands:
+* yarn jest
+    * This command runs with all required dependencies.
+* yarn test:cov
+    * This command tests your code only once and provides a full coverage reports.
+* yarn test:watch
+    * This command watches tests code changes whenever a change occurs.
+* yarn test:unit
+    * This command runs all individual units of code (mainly functions) to ensure that our code works as intended